Andrew Grima: Jeweller

 Grima won several awards for his contribution to the jewellery industry.
-Namely, he was the only jeweller to win the Duke of Edinburgh Prize for Elegant Design and won 13 De Beers Diamonds International Awards; more than any other jeweller.
+He was the only jeweller to win the Duke of Edinburgh Prize for Elegant Design and won 13 De Beers Diamonds International Awards; more than any other jeweller.
 His clients included members of the British Royal family, as well as Barbara Hepworth and Jacqueline Onassis.

 Notable pieces include Queen Elizabeth II's ruby brooch, as well as a brooch of lichen cast in gold for Princess Margaret.

 More recently, fans of his work have included fashion designers Miuccia Prada and Marc Jacobs.

 Examples of Grima's work are held in the Victoria & Albert Museum and in the collection of the Worshipful Company of Goldsmiths.

 On 20 September 2017 Bonhams auctioned the largest private Grima collection to ever be sold at auction.